mfgpcm/activityOnline/README.md

 The word list can be reloaded on request.

 ## TODOs:
-* Change the default word list to a more common one
 * Allow users to upload own word lists
 * Allow users to change default times